 A qualified chartered accountant, Patricia has over twenty years experience in a variety of diverse commercial and public sector organisations including the Central Bank of Ireland, the Investor Compensation Company Limited, eBizz Consulting, CEVA and the Lafferty Group.

 She holds a Bachelor of Education and has also completed a MBSc in Corporate Leadership and her other areas of interest include change management, negotiation and leadership skills.

-Director, Marketing and Communications - Dr Aileen McGloin
+Director, Nutrition - Dr Aileen McGloin

 Prior to that, Dr McGloin was safefood’s Communications Manager for Digital and Health.
 Combining her background in food, health and behaviour change with experience in PR, marketing and digital communications, she led safefood's digital communications since 2010.